DevExpress-Examples/blazor-create-popup-dynamically/README.md

 Follow the steps below to implement this functionality:

-1. Create a service that shows and closes the Popup component.
+1. Create a service that shows and closes the pop-up window.
 This service allows you to declare the `DxPopup` component in your application only once.
-Refer to the following folder for full service implementation: [Services](/CS/DynamicPopup/Services/).
+Refer to the following folder for the full service implementation: [Services](/CS/DynamicPopup/Services/).

 1. Register the service in the _Program.cs_ file: